-Schools need to provide the following: screen and projector, easel and paper for drawing, table or utility cart for laptop/projector, extension cords to reach electrical outlets and table and chair.
+Please provide the following if possible: screen and projector, easel and paper for drawing, table or utility cart for laptop/projector, microphone, extension cords to reach electrical outlets and table and chair.

 OTHER NEW ENGLAND STATES